Why is My Aloe Vera Limp? (How to Solve it)

 A gritty succulent soil mix is perfect for growing aloe vera plants.

-This special soil contains a higher proportion of inorganic material (sand, grit and stone) to promote soil drainage and mimic the soil conditions preferred by aloe vera to avoid root rot and prevent the leaves turning limp as a sign of stress.
+This special soil contains a higher proportion of inorganic material (sand, grit, and stone) to promote soil drainage and mimic the soil conditions preferred by aloe vera to avoid root rot and prevent the leaves from turning limp as a sign of stress.

-Ensure Pots Drain Freely to Prevent Leaves Turning Limp
+Ensure Pots Drain Freely to Prevent Leaves from Turning Limp

-Aloe vera is a drought resistant succulent that is particularly sensitive to water around the roots, so it is essential that the aloe vera is planted in a pot with drainage holes in the base so water can escape freely to avoid the leaves turning limp and turning brown or yellow.
+As we discussed, our Aloe vera is a drought-resistant succulent that is particularly sensitive to water around the roots, so the aloe vera must be planted in a pot with drainage holes in the base so water can escape freely to avoid the leaves turning limp and brown or yellow.

-In pots and container without drainage holes, excess water pools around the roots which causes stress and the aloe vera leaves can turn limp and eventually suffer from root rot.
+In pots and containers without drainage holes, excess water pools around the roots which causes stress and the aloe vera leaves can turn limp and eventually suffer from root rot.

 • Saucer or tray underneath your pot.
 Often saucers and trays are placed beneath pots to prevent watering spilling in your home.
-It is important that the saucer is emptied regularly, rather then allowing water to pool around the bottom of the pot as this keeps the soil around the roots too damp for the aloe to tolerate causing the aloe to turn limp.
+The saucer must be emptied regularly, rather than allowing water to pool around the bottom of the pot as this keeps the soil around the roots too damp for the aloe to tolerate causing the aloe to turn limp.

-• Decorative outer pots can prevent water escaping.
-Aloe vera sold in shops are sometimes are planted in a pots with drainage holes then displayed in a decorative outer pot that does not have drainage holes which causes excess water to pool around the roots which can cause the leaves to turn limp.
+• Decorative outer pots can prevent water from escaping.
+Aloe vera sold in shops are sometimes planted in a pot with drainage holes and then displayed in a decorative outer pot that does not have drainage holes which causes excess water to pool around the roots which can cause the leaves to turn limp.

 Key Takeaways:

-• The reason aloe vera leaves turn limp is due to a lack direct sun.
-Aloe vera leaves are weaker in the shade and grow towards the direction of strongest light which can result in limp leaves.
-Too much moisture around the roots because of over watering and slow draining soils can also cause limp aloe vera leaves.
+• The reason aloe vera leaves turn limp is due to a lack of direct sun.
+Aloe vera leaves are weaker in the shade and grow towards the direction of the strongest light which can result in limp leaves.
+Too much moisture around the roots because of over-watering and slow-draining soils can also cause limp aloe vera leaves.

 • Limp leaves caused by a lack of sun often do not recover so should be cut back if the central leaves are still intact or propagated to save the plant.

-• Overwatering causes too much moisture around the roots which causes the leaves to turn limp and potentially turn brow or yellow as a sign of stress.
+• Overwatering causes too much moisture around the roots, which causes the leaves to turn limp and potentially turn brown or yellow as a sign of stress.

-• Slow draining soils and pots without drainage holes can also retain too much moisture around the roots and be the cause of your aloe vera leaves turn limp.
+• Slow-draining soils and pots without drainage holes can also retain too much moisture around the roots and cause your aloe vera leaves to turn limp.
 Use specifically formulated succulent soil and plant in pots with drainage holes in the base to prevent limp leaves and root rot.

 Recent Posts